Hi reader! We’ve blinked and the New Year is upon us. Let’s take a moment to look back and recap 2023.

 I started Nourish & Tempt (formerly Healthy Always – oh how the name makes me cringe now😬) circa 2012 when Instagram was still in its infancy.
 Over the decade, N&T became a constant creative companion (and ever-demanding hobby) while working a day job as a Nutritionist.
 That is, until mid-2023 when I finally went full-time, whoop!

 Looking back, so much has changed across the social media landscape.
-With limited time, I’ve focused on sharing recipes, and less on personal life or behind-the-scenes business – something I’ve missed, hence the new series.
+With limited time, I’ve focused on sharing recipes, and less on personal life or behind-the-scenes business – something I’ve missed, hence this post😊.

 Reflecting on 2023 – it was a big one.
 It marked the moment I took a leap of faith to commit full-time on Nourish & Tempt (and haven’t looked back!).
 We had some epic travel experiences.
 However, the year ended on a tough note after learning we miscarried our first baby.